Webinar | Sodium Reduction Solutions That Pass The Cost, Safety, And Consumer Test: Register Now

 VICO Therapeutics tackles neurological disorders with a new approach: RNA modulation.

-Our genetic code is transcribed into RNA, a blueprint for protein production.
+Our genetic code is transcribed into RNA, which serves as a blueprint for protein production.
 In neurological diseases, mutations can disrupt this process, creating abnormal proteins that damage nerve cells.

 VICO Therapeutics’ weapon of choice is antisense oligonucleotides (AOs), tiny synthetic RNA molecules designed to target specific RNA sequences.

-Their VICOMER™ platform offers an arsenal of ways to manipulate RNA.
+Their VICOMER™ platform offers an arsenal of methods for manipulating RNA.
 AOs can block the translation of harmful proteins, essentially preventing their creation.
 They can also correct RNA splicing, ensuring proper protein assembly or even editing mutations within the RNA.

-Additionally, the platform allows for RNA degradation, eliminating harmful molecules or even activation, boosting the production of beneficial proteins.
+Additionally, the platform allows for RNA degradation, eliminating harmful molecules or even activating, boosting the production of beneficial proteins.

 This versatility allows VICO Therapeutics to tailor the RNA modulation approach to each patient’s genetic defect.
 By targeting the root cause of the disease at the RNA level, this personalized medicine approach can potentially be more effective and safer than traditional therapies.